 About the Virginia Key Outdoor Center

-Virginia Key Outdoor Center (VKOC) is a full service outdoor recreation center.
-We offer equipment rentals, lessons, private and group tours, corporate outings, private parties and the best kayak and paddleboard tours in town.
-But wait, there's more.
+Virginia Key Outdoor Center (VKOC) was a full service outdoor recreation center.
+We offered equipment rentals, lessons, private and group tours, corporate outings, private parties and the best kayak and paddleboard tours in town.

 Virginia Key Outdoor Center (VKOC) is a social enterprise/family business.
 Our founder, Esther Alonso-Luft, started VKOC as what she calls a later in life revelation.
 What does this mean?
 Simple, Esther identified a in need our community and set forth to fill the void.
 Today, VKOC hosts the most sought after events and programs in South Florida.

 Esther, a Cuban native, came to the US at the age of 5 with her mother, godparents and younger sister.
 Her parent were counterrevolutionaries forced to leave the island when her father was identified by the Cuban military as a threat to the revolution.
 He was able to enter the states through Mexico and received asylum.
 Others in his group were not as fortunate.
 Several were jailed and executed.
 Only he and his brother-in-law were able to be smuggled out of Cuba to the safety only the United States could provide.